SettW/AR-mendel/README.md

 # AR-mendel
-periodic table in augmented reality
+periodic table in augmented reality made in Unity